gportay/templates/README.md

 [sqlitefs](c/sqlitefs/README.md) - example of how to use FUSE using in a SQLite database filesystem

+[strtonargv](c/argv/README.md) - convert a string to a list of arguments

 [uevent](c/parser/uevent/README.md) - simple C kobject/uevent parser without
 context